-- Be a family as defined in the Athens Housing Authority’s Admission and Continued Occupancy Policy (ACOP) or as superseded by the U.S. Department of Housing and Urban Development (HUD) regulations.
+- Qualify as a family as defined by the Department of Housing and Urban Development (HUD) and the AHA.

-- Have an annual income at the time of admission that is not more than the income limits established by HUD (see chart below).
+- Have income at the time of admission that is at or below HUD-specified income limits.

 Lifetime Prohibitions from Receiving Housing Assistance

 Federal requirements prohibit housing authorities from providing assistance to the following individuals:

 - Persons who are subject to a lifetime registration requirement under a state sex offender registration program.

 - Persons who are convicted for the manufacture or sale of methamphetamines.

 Applying for a Housing Unit

 Outline of Process

 - Applicant family applies and is placed on the waiting list based on total preference points and date/time of application.